 New Hampshire Emergency Vehicle Lights Defined by State Statute 259.28

 New Hampshire has a simple definition of emergency vehicle lights according to state statute 259.28.
 According to this statute, a Nebraska emergency vehicle is any vehicle driven by firefighters, EMS, or police officers.

 New Hampshire Police Must Use Blue Lighting

-New Hampshire emergency vehicle light state statute 266:78-b requires police in the state to use blue lighting.
+New Hampshire emergency vehicle light state statute 266:78-b requires law enforcers in the state to use blue police lighting.
 New Hampshire police are also allowed to use red lighting and can use light bars that use yellow/amber directional arrows or lights.

 Fire Trucks and Ambulances in New Hampshire Use Red Lights

 Fire trucks and ambulances in Nebraska must use red lights according to state statute 266:78-c.
 Any New Hampshire fire truck or ambulance that is equipped with a light bar is also allowed to use yellow/amber lights or arrow boards.

 The New Hampshire state statute that governs the use of lights required by fire trucks and ambulances also applies to warning, caution, and utility trucks in the state.
 However, unlike ambulances and fire trucks, warning, caution, or utility trucks are not permitted to use yellow/amber lights, or yellow/amber arrow boards.

 Pilot car drivers are permitted to use top mounted amber lights when escorting heavy haulers in the state.